Shyamak-Seth/encryptid-25-ctf-writeups/pwn/heaps-of-bagels/solution/README.md

 6. Next up, we need to leak the data present in the newly allocated pointer to `free`'s GOT, which will be the runtime address of `free`.
 For that, we may use option 2 (view order status) which will simply print out the desired address because of the pointer dereference.

-7. We calculate the libc base by subtracting `free`'s fixed offset in the libc from the leaked runtime address, which gives us the runtime base of the libc.
+7. Before anything else, we're gonna need the libc binary.
+There are many ways to get it, including making use of the leaked GOT addresses, but a much easier way is to pull out the libc binary directly from the challenge docker image.
+Because the challenge uses the `ubuntu:22.04` image, we could just get the binary from there.
+Now that we have the libc, we calculate the libc base by subtracting `free`'s fixed offset from its leaked runtime address, which gives us the libc base.

 8. Relative to this base, we can now calculate pointers to other useful functions like `system`.
 Because we also have arbitrary write, we can simply write arbitrary addresses into `free`'s GOT address, for example, replacing it with the address of `system`, and we're going to do exactly that.
 It's worth noting that in the GOT table, the address of `free` is directly followed by the address of `puts`.
 Accidentally overwriting `puts` may cause undefined segmentation faults to occur, which is bound to happen because at least one trailing newline character will overflow into the GOT of `puts`.
 To fix this, we can just overwrite the GOT of `puts` with its own runtime address, essentially causing no change to occur in that function.
 The newline overflow occurs in the function present after `puts`, which is `__stack_chk_fail`: a function which can never be run in our program (we aren't overwriting the canary).
 Overwriting this function's address hardly matters.